Making a claim can raise lots of questions, here are some of the ones we get asked most often.

 If liability (blame) is disputed it may be that a liability trial is held to determine who was to blame for the accident (in whole or part).
 This may result in delays in investigating the value of your claim until such time as a judge has made a ruling on apportionment of blame / fault.

 Possibly.
-We always advise clients that they should be prepared to go to court although in reality, the vast majority of cases settle without the need to go to court.
+We always advise customers that they should be prepared to go to court although in reality, the vast majority of cases settle without the need to go to court.

 When a case is issued (registered) with the court we and the Defendant representatives (the other side) need to comply with the Civil Procedure Rules.
 These rules have been put in place to ensure that cases are progressed in a timely fashion and without delay.
 As your solicitors, we will frequently attend court on your behalf for Case Management Directions which may include deadlines for exchanging medical reports, witness statements etc with the other side.
 This process means that both the Claimant’s legal team (yours) and the Defendant’s legal team each have sight of all the documents relevant to your case at an early stage.
 This avoids the situation of having to go to court not knowing what the other side’s case against you is.
 Consequently, there are various times throughout the progress of your case and as evidence is disclosed that opens the door for settlement discussions.